-An evaluation report of all educational/ off site visits should be made to the management as part of the monitoring procedures.
+An evaluation report of all educational off site visits should be made to the management as part of the monitoring procedures.

 There may be an incident or situation that could be classified as a 'near miss' or 'close call'.
 It is important to discuss this with experienced colleagues enabling all parties to learn from the experience and inform future actions.
-This should be recorded on EVOLVE as a note to the LA.
+This should be recorded on EVOLVE as a 'note' to the LA.
+Further guidance on accident and incident reporting can be found in Appendix 3 which is located in the Resources section of EVOLVE.